-Announced on 30 March, this Australian Government subsidy pays eligible employers (and self-employed people) up to $1500 per fortnight per employee for up to six months
+The original JobKeeper scheme announced on 30 March and in operation until 27 September paid eligible employers (and self-employed people) up to $1500 per fortnight per employee for up to six months.

-- they were employed on 1 March 2020 (including employees stood down and re-hired)
+- they were employed on 1 July 2020 (including employees stood down and re-hired since then)

 - they are full-time, part-time or long-term casuals (casuals employed on a regular basis for more than 12 months as at 1 March 2020)

 - they are Australian citizens or meet certain visa criteria

 - are not receiving JobKeeper Payment from another employer

 Businesses without employees (e.g. self-employed sole traders) may apply if they can provide an ABN, Tax File Number and a declaration about recent business activity.

 For more information

 Current Australian Government fact sheets and other official information

 Detailed legal guide (relevant to the original scheme)